 Private Insurance (for JET Programme participants only):

-The National Health Insurance Card should be carried at all times.
-Insurance coverage may be refused for individuals not carrying their insurance card.
-70% of medical expenses are covered for illness and injuries.
+Mutual aid membership cards should be carried at all times.
+Coverage may be refused for individuals not carrying their card.
+For illness and injuries, members and dependents of members will receive coverage of: 70% of medical expenses for those between the start compulsory education and 69 years old, 80% for children below the age of compulsory education, and 80% for those between 70 and 74 years old (70% for those with income comparable to current workforce).
 Medical care benefits include medical examination, provision of medicines or medical care supplies, emergency treatment, surgery and other medical treatment, in-home medical care, hospitalisation and nursing.
 The beneficiary of this insurance is thus covered in case of illness or injury, death or birth.

 Enrollment in this policy is a legal requirement.
 It will provide for JET Programme participants or the family of JET Programme participants in the event that they are seriously injured or die during the period when payments are being made into the policy.
 After leaving Japan, participants are entitled to apply for a partial refund of the money they paid into the pension insurance.